Local vs Long Hauling

 In long hauling, material mass is picked up at a Processor and dropped off at another Processor or Recycler.
 Material transfer is recorded in a Shipment SO that includes both pick-up and drop-off information in the same service order, but waste is validated only by the Processor or Recycler who is receiving the material.

-Let’s expand on one of these examples to deepen understanding.
+Let’s expand on one of these examples to deepen our understanding.
 Municipalities, companies, and non-governmental organizations can sponsor, organize and operate independent bin networks to be accessed by private customers (as in the case of Ecozinha described above) or by the public at large, in distributed drop-off sites.
 In such cases, a Bin deposit entry (SO) is a record of a material mass dropped off by a Waste Generator at an identified third-party bin.
 The Bin Custodian is the Validator of waste mass and responsible for quality controls for its bin, even if this is a passive practice that is later corroborated by a Hauler performing the task of a Validator in the next step of the supply chain.

 The role of the Recycler is also critical to understand.
 A Recycler is, by definition, a Processor, but with the added distinction that the organization performs the actual work of recycling for a specific waste material type.
 This distinction is verified and homologated by third party Auditors.
 For example, a glass bottling plant that utilizes cullet in its furnaces to make new bottles is a Processor and cullet Recycler.
 It cannot recycle plastic.
 A composting facility that transforms food waste into compost for use in agriculture is a compost Processor and food waste Recycler.
 It cannot recycle electronic waste.
 As Processors validate waste recycling for a mass type for which they are an homologated recycler, the MassIDs become available to credentialed Carrot Protocol Auditors to be further validated and tokenized into recycling credits as TRCs (Tokenized Recycling Credits) and/or TCCs (Tokenized Carbon Credits.)
 For TRC and TCC distribution purposes it is important to note that Recyclers get attributed two Participant roles in each MassID.
 They perform the work of receiving waste and sorting as a Processor, and for recycling as a Recycler.